tessgi/ticinfo/README.md

 ## Finding whether data is in the archive

-You are able to find out whether there is TESS data available in the archive for any target by using the `--showdata` flag, or `-s` for short.
+You are able to find out whether there is TESS data available in the archive for any target by using the `--stored` flag, or `-s` for short.

 ```bash
 % toco L 98-59 -s